What personal information do we collect from visitors to our blog, website, or app?:

 - To process transactions.

-- To follow-up after correspondence (live chat, email or phone inquiries)
+- To follow-up after correspondence (live chat, email, or phone inquiries)

 How do we protect your information?:

-Our website is scanned on a regular basis with a Malware Scanning software for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.
+Our website is scanned on a regular basis with Malware Scanning software for security holes and known vulnerabilities to make your visit to our site as safe as possible.
 The personal information contained behind secured networks is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep this information confidential.
 In addition, all sensitive or credit information supplied by you is encrypted via Secure Socket Layer (SSL) technology.